edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

     !!!
 Note
         `PixelFormat` has to be specified in the set request with a specific code which is acceptable by the v4l2 driver.
          This service currently supports the formats whose codes are `YUYV`,`GREY`,`MJPG`,`Z16`,`RGB`,`JPEG`,`MPEG`,`H264`,`MPEG4`,`UYVY`,`BYR2`,`Y8I`,`Y12I`.
-         Refer [V4l2 Image Formats](https://www.kernel.org/doc/html/latest/userspace-api/media/v4l/pixfmt.html) for more info.
+         Refer to [V4l2 Image Formats](https://www.kernel.org/doc/html/latest/userspace-api/media/v4l/pixfmt.html) for more info.
 The service only supports setting of height, width or pixel format.

     !!! example - "Example Set PixelFormat Command"